dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

 will weight each of these features equally, and will therefore give more weight to the bottom, irrelevant features.
-To prioritise the top differentially expressed features, we also implemented the wcor\[features\], which will weight the correlation using the feature importance scores in the gold standard so that the top features have relatively more impact on the score ([**Figure 9**](#fig_featureimp_wcor_effect)).
+To prioritise the top differentially expressed features, we also implemented the wcor<sub>features</sub>, which will weight the correlation using the feature importance scores in the reference so that the top features have relatively more impact on the score ([**Figure 9**](#fig_featureimp_wcor_effect)).